 Boosting your immune system & improving mental health – the stuff you need to fight any illness!

 How do you fight back against a virus you can’t even see?
-As the Coronavirus Pandemic (COVID-19) marches across the globe, practicing social distancing is a smart first step.
-But what next?
 A healthy diet and regular exercise, of course – but what about a good night’s sleep?

 Sleep.
 It’s a crucial component for good health because of the important role it plays in strengthening the immune system.
 A recognized flu-fighter, sleep helps us fight off viruses and disease and is a crucial boost to recovery if we do get sick.
-While a good night’s sleep is by no means a cure to COVID-19, it’s an effective, natural immune booster during every day, regular life but especially during a crisis.
+While a good night’s sleep is not a cure by itself, it’s an effective, natural immune booster during every day, regular life but especially during a health crisis.

 Sleep & your immune system – a match made in, well, your body!